 SELF-EMPLOYED BUSINESS OWNER OF SOPHIA: COACHING FOR THE RHYTHM OF LIFE, LLC

 B.A.
 CRIMINAL JUSTICE/M.A.
 PASTORAL MINISTRY

-“After two previous attempts, Caldwell College was my final effort as an adult learner to attain a college degree.
+“After two previous attempts, Caldwell University was my final effort as an adult learner to attain a college degree.
 I was challenged by fear.
 Yet, the professors with whom I came in contact treated me with dignity and respect despite my emotions, and they challenged me academically.
 Moreover, they taught me that learning was about choice and with focus anything I truly wanted to accomplish I could.
 It wasn’t long after that my fears faded.
 I graduated with honors in Criminal Justice, and shortly thereafter enrolled in a graduate studies program where again I graduated with honors.
-My experience at Caldwell College set the ground work for what I do today-Life Empowerment Coaching-with a focus on personal and spiritual growth.
+My experience at Caldwell University set the ground work for what I do today-Life Empowerment Coaching-with a focus on personal and spiritual growth.
 I help people move beyond their fears and limiting beliefs to attain their goals.
-The Caldwell College experience helped me to attain my goals by conquering my fears.
+The Caldwell University experience helped me to attain my goals by conquering my fears.
 Not only are they a gift to me; I ‘pay it forward’ to all those whom I serve in life as an empowerment coach and in the criminal justice field.
 Thank you Caldwell and all of you who helped make my dreams possible.”

 ESSEX COUNTY CRIMINAL DIVISION

 ESSEX COUNTY SUPERIOR COURT